Enjoying the Great Outdoors: Training Your Dog for Fun

 1.2 Gathering the necessary supplies and equipment

 Before heading out for your outdoor training session, make sure you have all the necessary supplies and equipment.
 Essential items include a leash, collar or harness, treats, water, poop bags, and .
-It's also a good idea to have a clicker if you use clicker training.
+It's also a good idea to have a if you use clicker training.
 Additionally, if you plan to engage in activities like fetch or agility exercises, make sure you have the appropriate equipment, such as balls, frisbees, or agility obstacles.

 1.3 Ensuring your dog's